Santhoshgithub22/TSF-TASK-2/README.md

 In this task I predicted the optimum number of clusters and represent it visually.

-Libraries used : Pandas, NumPy, Matplotlib, Seaborn Algorithm Used : K Means Clustering (Unsupervised ML)
+-Libraries used : Pandas, NumPy, Matplotlib, Seaborn.
+-Algorithm Used : K Means Clustering (Unsupervised ML)
 ## Author

 - Santhosh Kumar M